Divorce and Debt

 It is easy to rack up debt in a marriage.
 Colorado is ranked 8th among all states in the country for the highest average debt.
 Between getting new cars, buying a house, finishing off student loans and credit card habits you might end up with a lot of debt when you file for divorce.
 The last thing you want is to walk away from a divorce paying for your spouse's bad choices.
 It is important to understand Colorado's laws and how you can avoid getting crushed by unfair debts.

-Debt acquired during marriage is considered marital property.
+Debt acquired during a marriage is considered marital property, which means that debt is divided fairly in a divorce.
 In Colorado, marital debt is divided fairly between you both, just like your assets.
-Martial debt can include vehicle loans, the mortgage and credit card debt.
+Marital debt can include vehicle loans, mortgage, and credit card debt.
 It does not matter whose name is on the card or the deed, the debt is considered the responsibility of both spouses.
 Unfortunately, oftentimes couples are so much more focused on the division of assets that they simply overlook the division of debt.
 This can lead to additional stress and complications during an already stressful time.

 The reasoning behind this rule is that if one spouse is using a credit card under their name then the purchases may still benefit you both.
 Your spouse might spend a lot of money at Target but you will benefit from the items they bring home such as food or cleaning supplies.
 Although usually beneficial, this rule can cause a lot of hardship for one person if the other spends irresponsibly.